Chanson Père et Fils - Beaune 1er Cru Clos des Mouches 2017

 About the wine:

-As for the Grand Cru, it offers perfect harmony and freshness on the nose, with the magic of whole grapes, a velvety texture, and a fresh, minty finish of great elegance—a harmonious, well-rounded, truly remarkable wine.
+A grand cru-level wine, with perfect harmony and freshness on the nose, showcasing the magic of whole grapes; velvety texture; a fresh, minty finish of great nobility; a harmonious, well-rounded, truly remarkable wine.

 About the estate:

-Founded in 1750 by Simon Verry and acquired by the Bollinger Group in the late 1990s, the oldest of Beaune’s houses owns 45 hectares of vineyards located in the premier cru vineyards of both slopes.
+Founded in 1750 by Simon Verry and acquired by the Bollinger Group in the late 1990s, the oldest of the Beaune houses owns 45 hectares of vineyards located in the premier cru vineyards of both slopes.
 The house’s red wines are primarily made from purchased grapes, vinified by the house to maintain stylistic consistency with the estate.
 Brilliantly managed from a technical standpoint by Jean-Pierre Confuron (since 2001), this estate has become a model of viticulture, with the introduction of plowing, the elimination of soil amendments, and the adoption of organic viticulture.
 Chanson’s wines retain a very high proportion of stems during both white and red vinification.
 The guiding principle is balance within tension.
-The whites are transferred to barrels with as much lees as possible to ensure a reductive character throughout a 14- to 20-month aging period in barrels (20% new oak).
-The reds, whose Pinot ripeness is pushed to the optimum, retain a vibrant tannic and acidic structure and are adorned with fleshy fruit and underlying notes of sweet spices and licorice.
-These wines deserve a few years of patience in both styles.
+The whites are racked with a maximum of lees to ensure a reductive character throughout a 14- to 20-month aging period in barrels (20% new oak).
+The reds, whose Pinot maturity is pushed to the optimum, retain a vibrant tannic and acidic structure and are adorned with a fleshy fruitiness with underlying notes of sweet spices and licorice.
+These are wines that deserve a few years of patience in both styles.

 Decanter